krysseltillada/pointofsale-system/README.md

-# payroll-system
+# pos-system
-a simple payroll system
+a simple point of sale system

-note:my dad requested to make him a payroll program so i could implement what i learned from the book that he buyed so heres the
+note:my dad requested to make him a point of sale program so i could implement what i learned from the book that he buyed so heres the
 changelog:

 version 0.1: